This month’s focus: Green Organizing

 4. Reusing products you already have

 This strategy often works well with containers of all sorts; many of us have various containers (old shoe boxes, for example) that can be reused as part of the organizing process.
 Coffee mugs make great desktop pen holders.
-Danny Seo made pen/supply holders from soup and coffee cans and some shelf liner paper.
-And I had a cat bed that my cats never showed much interest in - and I reused that for quite a while as my in box, until I repainted my office and the colors no longer worked.
-(But please don't use this as a reason to keep tons of stuff you aren't currently using because you might be able to find another use for it someday.
+I had a square cat bed that my cats never showed much interest in — and I reused that for quite a while as my in box, until I repainted my office and the colors no longer worked.
+(But please don’t use this as a reason to keep tons of stuff you aren’t currently using because you might be able to find another use for it someday.
 Let someone else reuse it now!)

 5. Reducing consumption; avoiding clutter-producing purchases